atedstone/gnssice/README.md

 If RMS high and results not good, try (in the following order):

-1. Increase ion_stats, up to maybe 3 or 4.
+1. Increase `ion_stats`, up to maybe 3 or 4.
 Choose the combination that gives the lowest rms and produces the closest to a straight line when plotted.
 2. Reduce MW_WL weighting from default=1 to say 0.5 if data appear noisy.
 3. Possibly try reducing LG weighting - especially for sites further away where the ionosphere has an increasingly large effect.